Universality for two-dimensional critical cellular automata: Approximately internally filled sets

 \begin{proof} The lemma is an immediate consequence of two simple observations: that the droplets $D_i^t \in \D^t$ obtained during the $\alpha$-covering algorithm are all $\alpha$-covered, and that at each step of the algorithm,

-at most triples in size, provided that this maximum is at least an absolute constant.
+at most triples in size, provided that this maximum is at least an absolute constant (depending on $\hat{D}$).

-To prove the first observation, simply run the algorithm on $D_i^t \cap A$, using the same $\alpha$-clusters.
+To prove the first observation, simply run the algorithm on a suitable subset of $D_i^t \cap A$, using the same $\alpha$-clusters and combining them in the same order.
 To prove the second, observe that if droplets $D_i^t$ and $D_j^t$ are united in step $t$ of the algorithm, then by definition there exists $x \in \Z^2$ such that the distance between $D_i^t$ and $x + \hat{D}$, and that between $D_j^t$ and $x + \hat{D}$, are at most $\kappa$.
-Since for any two intersecting droplets $D_1$ and $D_2$ we have the easy geometric inequality
+By Lemma~\ref{lem:subadditivity}, it follows that